-MS2 starts with an uneasy tension that will grow and expand for the rest of the year.
-That tension is for one thing and one thing only—Step 1.
+Historically, MS2 starts with an uneasy tension that will grow and expand for the rest of the year.
+That tension is because of one thing and one thing only—Step 1.
 Step 1 is the first of the three United States Medical Licensing Exams, or USMLEs, that you’ll be taking prior to obtaining your medical license.
 Step 1 and Step 2 are taken during medical school.
-Step 1 is considered more important for matching into residency, hence the high stress building to a climax at the end of your second year.

-In the second year, you should have honed your study strategies, time management, and be ready to increase the intensity of your studying.
-In the first couple months, you may be solidifying your plan on how to study for USMLE Step 1.
-There are two stages: leading up to the dedicated period, and the dedicated period.
-I go over how I achieved a top score in my USMLE Step 1 Dedicated Period study post.
+In the second year, you will have honed your study strategies and time management, so you’ll be ready to increase the intensity of your studying.
+In the first couple of months, you may be solidifying your plan on how to study for USMLE Step 1.
+There are two stages: leading up to the dedicated period and the dedicated period.

 Step 1 is a beast unlike any other test.
-For the MCAT, you can put in 2 months and achieve a 99th percentile score.
+For the MCAT, you can put in two months and achieve a 99th percentile score.
 But Step 1 is a different animal—it’s the culmination of your entire first two years of medical school, and you’ll spend most of your second year utilizing resources to adequately prepare for it.

 Third Year (MS3 or M3)

-Most students love it, some students hate it.
+Most students love third year, and some students hate it.
 It’s an adjustment for everyone.
 Third year marks the beginning of your clinical years.
-While the first two years were focused in the classroom, the latter two years are primarily in the hospital or clinic.
-This is what you came to medical school for – to become a doctor and take care of patients.
+While the first two years take place mostly in the classroom, the latter two years are primarily in the hospital or clinic.
+This is what you came to medical school for: to become a doctor and take care of patients.

-Clinical rotations are particularly challenging, because for the first time in your life, you’re not just studying out of books and taking tests.
-Rather, you still have to do that, but now most of your waking hours are spent in the hospital or clinic, and your evaluations from your seniors hold tremendous weight in your overall grade.
+Clinical rotations are particularly challenging because for the first time in your life, you’re not just studying out of books and taking tests.
+You still have to do that, but now most of your waking hours are spent in the hospital or clinic, and the evaluations from your seniors hold tremendous weight in your overall grade.
 It’s a different game entirely.

 Every medical student has to take a series of core rotations before graduating.
 During your third year, you’ll likely be rotating on internal medicine, family medicine, general surgery, psychiatry, neurology, pediatrics, ob/gyn, and emergency medicine.